frank-ourmachinery/tm_debug_utils/README.md

 **Linux/Unix (with source code access)**

 - Make sure you have clang installed and the build essentials of your distribution or system.
-- Make sure your C compiler is clang
+- Make sure you are using clang as your C compiler
 - Copy `premake5` to the main directory.
 - Run `premake5 gmake`
 - All you need to do now is run with `make`